Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform: Characterizing the Pervasive CSI Distortion

-In this test, we swap the Tx and Rx rules.
-IWL5300 NIC installed in laptop A, as the Rx NIC\footnote{QCA9300 doesn't report CSI for the packets sent from IWL5300, but the reverse works.
-So we use IWL5300 as Rx NIC in this test.}, operates at 2432MHz and HT20 mode and remains unchanged during the test.
-QCA9300 and IWL5300 NICs installed in laptop B transmit packets in each of the 3 Channel Modes.
+In this test, we swapped the Tx and Rx roles.
+Specifically, the IWL5300 NIC installed on laptop A was used as the Rx NIC\footnote{The QCA9300 NIC does not report CSI measurements for packets sent by an IWL5300 NIC, but the reverse is possible.
+Therefore, we used an IWL5300 NIC as the Rx NIC in this test.}.
+It operated at 2432 MHz in the HT20 channel mode and remained unchanged during the test.
+The QCA9300 and IWL5300 NICs installed on laptop B transmitted packets in each of the three channel modes.
 Fig.~\ref{fig:tx_diversity} shows the average magnitude and phase of the received CSI.
-We get the following key observations: \begin{enumerate}[leftmargin=*] \item the CSI difference shown in Fig.~\ref{fig:tx_diversity} can only be attributed to the Tx baseband and the NIC-Channel Mode combination, because the Rx end and the cable connection remain unchanged during the test.
-This test actually reveals a long been ignored aspect of Wi-Fi sensing: \textit{the Tx signal actually emitted from antenna is not spectrum flat, whether magnitude or phase}. \item Given the remarkably high similarity between Fig.~\ref{fig:tx_diversity} and Fig.~\ref{fig:rx_diversity}, we speculate that, in both NICs, there \textit{may} be shared stage(s) between the Tx and Rx signal flow.
-QCA9300's baseband design supports this conjecture, that the filter \textsf{BIQUAD1} is indeed shared between the Tx and Rx baseband flows as shown in Fig.~\ref{fig:architecture}. \item IWL5300 is worse than QCA9300 in terms of spectrum flatness and spectral mask.
-Especially in HT40+/- cases, IWL5300 shows over 10dB magnitude gap, in contrast, QCA9300 has a much better spectrum flatness than IWL5300 in both Tx and Rx cases. \end{enumerate}
+We made the following key observations: \begin{enumerate}[leftmargin=*] \item The CSI difference shown in Fig.~\ref{fig:tx_diversity} can be attributed only to the Tx baseband and the NIC-channel mode configurations because the Rx end remained unchanged during the test.
+This test reveals a long-ignored aspect of Wi-Fi sensing: \textit{the Tx signal emitted from the antenna is not flat in the spectrum, either in magnitude or phase}. \item Given the remarkably high similarity between Figs.~\ref{fig:rx_diversity} and \ref{fig:tx_diversity}, we suspect that in both NICs, there \textit{may} be one or more shared stages between the Tx and Rx signal processing flows.
+The QCA9300 baseband design supports this conjecture in that the \textsf{BIQUAD1} filter is indeed shared between the Tx and Rx flows, as shown in Fig.~\ref{fig:architecture}. \item The IWL5300 performs worse than the QCA9300 in terms of spectral flatness and spectral masking.
+In the HT40+/- cases, the difference in magnitude for the IWL5300 is greater than 10 dB; in contrast, the QCA9300 has better spectral flatness than the IWL5300. \end{enumerate}